 Navigate to Domain Policies → End Point Policy Groups from the left-side menu to configure End Point Policy Groups.

-Select the Add button above the list of Policy Groups.
+Select the Add Group button (not shown).
 Enter a name in the Group Name field, such as Avaya as shown below.
 Click Next.

 In the sample configuration, defaults were selected for all fields, with the exception of: